darshna09/learningAngular/tour-of-heroes/README.md

 - RxJS is a library for composing asynchronous and event-based programs by using observable sequences
 - ReactiveX combines the Observer pattern with the Iterator pattern and functional programming with collections to fill the need for an ideal way of managing sequences of events
 - Observable: represents the idea of an invokable collection of future values or events.
+- If you neglect to `subscribe()`, the service can't send the delete request to the server.
+As a rule, an Observable does nothing until something subscribes.
+- A `Subject` is both a source of observable values and an Observable itself.
+You can subscribe to a `Subject` as you would any `Observable`.
+You can also push values into that `Observable` by calling its `next(value)` method.
+- `switchMap()` calls the search service for each search term that makes it through `debounce()` and `distinctUntilChanged()`.
+It cancels and discards previous search observables, returning only the latest search service observable.